Sheikh Hasina: Fourth term (2019–2024)

 In January 2022, the government passed a law in the Jatiya Sangsad establishing the Universal Pension Scheme.
 All Bangladeshi citizens, including expatriates, between 18 and 60 years old are eligible to receive a monthly stipend under the scheme.

 By the end of fiscal year 2021–22, Bangladesh's external debt reached $95.86 billion, a 238% increase from 2011.
 The period is also marked by massive irregularities in the banking sector of the country where the amount of default loans went from less than in 2009 to more than in 2019 according to IMF.

 In July 2022, the Finance Ministry requested fiscal assistance from the International Monetary Fund.
 The government cited depleting foreign-exchange reserves as a result of the sanctions in response to the Russian invasion of Ukraine.
 A staff level agreement was reached in November 2022 and in January 2023, the IMF agreed to supply a support programme totalling US$4.7 billion, consisting of US$3.3 billion under the Extended Credit Facility and US$1.4 billion under the new Resilience and Sustainability Facility.
 The IMF stated support package "will help preserve macroeconomic stability, protect the vulnerable and foster inclusive and green growth."

-In December 2022, anti-government protests broke out, linked to the rising costs, demanding the resignation of the Prime Minister.

-On 28 December, Hasina opened the first phase of Dhaka Metro Rail, the country's first mass-rapid transit system from Uttara to Agargaon.
+On 28 December 2022, Hasina opened the first phase of Dhaka Metro Rail, the country's first mass-rapid transit system from Uttara to Agargaon.
+However in doing so the nation's foreign debt crisis escalated.